dmavrides/dmavrides.github.io/_pages/recs.md

 * Mathologer - Discussing mathematical puzzles and famous problems somewhat accessibly. <a href="https://www.youtube.com/watch?v=CaasbfdJdJg&t=46s&ab_channel=Mathologer">Infinite fractions and the most irrational number</a>, <a href="https://www.youtube.com/watch?v=O1sPvUr0YC0&t=1083s&ab_channel=Mathologer">Why is doubling cubes and squaring circles impossible?"</a> a video that explains how a couple famous problems work, without teaching you a semester of Galois theory (some of his videos more for people interested in math at an advanced high-school or early undergraduate level).
 * Geek Climber - "Average Guy" learns various calisthetics/gives himself climbing challenges. <a href="https://www.youtube.com/watch?v=2wuA-BpWBtc&ab_channel=GeekClimber">This Average Guy Learns the Handstand in 156 days</a>, <a href="https://www.youtube.com/watch?v=Lj4h6XrizJA&ab_channel=GeekClimber">Guy Who Can't Jump Trains 30 Days to Improve His Vertical</a>
 * Rare Earth - Traveler narrates interesting stories from history. <a href="https://www.youtube.com/watch?v=wOGuZnYY_2w&ab_channel=RareEarth">When 2000lbs of Cocaine Washed Up in a Small Town</a>, <a href="https://www.youtube.com/watch?v=-BIA4dgAJ9A&t=878s&ab_channel=RareEarth">The CIA's Secret Genocide in Guatemala</a>
-* Veritasium - I'd be surprised if you're reading this blog and don't know about Veritasium, but here are a couple good videos, if you haven't seen them. <a href="https://www.youtube.com/watch?v=ZMByI4s-D-Y&ab_channel=Veritasium">World's Roundest Object!</a>, <a href="https://www.youtube.com/watch?v=IV3dnLzthDA&t=24s&ab_channel=Veritasium">The Man Who Accidentally Killed The Most People In History</a>, <a href="https://www.youtube.com/watch?v=t-_VPRCtiUg&t=468s&ab_channel=Veritasium">The Surprising Secret of Synchronization</a>
+* Veritasium - I'd be surprised if you're reading this blog and don't know about Veritasium, but here are a couple good videos, if you haven't seen them. <a href="https://www.youtube.com/watch?v=ZMByI4s-D-Y&ab_channel=Veritasium">World's Roundest Object!</a>, <a href="https://www.youtube.com/watch?v=IV3dnLzthDA&t=24s&ab_channel=Veritasium">The Man Who Accidentally Killed The Most People In History</a>, <a href="https://www.youtube.com/watch?v=t-_VPRCtiUg&t=468s&ab_channel=Veritasium">The Surprising Secret of Synchronization</a>, <a href="https://www.youtube.com/watch?v=nmgFG7PUHfo&ab_channel=Veritasium">The Most Important Algorithm of All Time</a>
 * Steve Mould - Explanations of scientific phenomena. <a href="https://www.youtube.com/watch?v=DkaJ6iK2CJc&t=642s&ab_channel=SteveMould">I Can Twist My Eye Around Its Pupil (And So Can You)</a>, <a href="https://www.youtube.com/watch?v=Cg73j3QYRJc&t=115s&ab_channel=SteveMould">The Spring Paradox</a>
 * Soft White Underbelly - Videographer interviews drug users, criminals, and various other people who live on the edge of society.
 (Insert content warnings of basically every kind.) <a href="https://www.youtube.com/watch?v=g6igTJXcqvo&ab_channel=SoftWhiteUnderbelly">Hacker Interview-Gummo</a>, <a href="https://www.youtube.com/watch?v=l9Z1uTX7z58&ab_channel=SoftWhiteUnderbelly">Functional Heroin Addict interview-Matthew</a>, <a href="https://www.youtube.com/watch?v=2DfGSeylQ5o&t=859s&ab_channel=SoftWhiteUnderbelly">Shooting Victim-Jerry</a>
 * The Try Guys - Lighthearted videos of ~4 guys trying to do various things.
 In particular, I like <a href="https://www.youtube.com/watch?v=V4Uuxg6jmbo&list=PL9qQXSjI-WOqgtYxpBlrJn8d__xzzb8mN&ab_channel=BuzzFeedVideo">Without A Recipe</a>